 This fixed location deployment is generally referred to as Fixed Wireless Access (FWA).
 In addition, as mmWaves support low latencies, they are an ideal solution for the gaming and manufacturing industries.

-Dynamic Spectrum Sharing in 4G and 5G networks
+Dynamic Spectrum Sharing (DSS) in 4G and 5G networks

 Since 5G New Radio (NR) technology supports a very broad frequency spectrum, it is able to operate at frequencies currently used by 4G LTE networks.
 This is where the Dynamic Spectrum Sharing (DSS) technique comes in.
 Dynamic Spectrum Sharing allows a cell to dynamically assign its full bandwidth to 4G LTE or 5G NR depending on which customer device needs connectivity.